Jonesey13/mmv3-physics-editor/README.md

 _This tool has only been tested on the European (PAL) version of the game_

 When opening the application a file explorer prompt will open.
 Please select a valid Micro Machines V3 .bin file (not the .cue!)
+* Please note that the tool will modify the disk file (so take a backup beforehand!)

 ## Build Instructions
 To build the app please install rust (via rustup) and run `cargo build --release` from the root directory